 Success is in the details: What makes a website stand out

 Details are what define an experience and an appearance.
 When they are recognized, they become the point of the story and make it memorable and unique.
+They can be found in relationships, in products, on a trip and in an photo.
+They could be the punchline to a joke or story or even just the way they are told can leave you with a smile.
 We always remember the little things, the small gestures, the extra spice added to the meal.
 They always improve whatever it is, whether it’s an experience, a product or a process.
 But the lack of these details can lead to the opposite.

 User experience (UX)